Aaron Feuerstein

-After a major fire at Young Israel of Brookline, a synagogue founded by his father, Feuerstein donated $1,000,000 to help rebuild.
+After a major fire at Young Israel of Brookline, a synagogue founded by his father, Feuerstein donated $1,000,000 to help rebuild it.

 Early life and education

-Feuerstein, a Jew, was born in Brookline, Massachusetts, on December 11, 1925.
+Feuerstein was born in Brookline, Massachusetts, on December 11, 1925.
 He attended Boston Latin School and graduated from Yeshiva University in 1947, majoring in English and philosophy.

 Career

+Feuerstein began working for the family company, Malden Mills, after he graduated in 1947.
+By the 1970s, he began to take charge of the company, leading it during the disastrous fake fur market.
+On 9/11/1981, the company was filed for bankruptcy and had to lay off workers.

-When the Malden Mills factory burned down on December 11, 1995, Feuerstein used his insurance money to rebuild it, and to pay the salaries of all the now-unemployed workers while it was being rebuilt.
+On December 11, 1995, the Malden Mills factory, a facility that Feuerstein's grandfather built, burned down.
+Feuerstein used his insurance money to rebuild it, and to pay the salaries of all the now-unemployed workers while it was being rebuilt.
 Feuerstein spent millions keeping all 3,000 employees on the payroll with full benefits for ninety days.
 He came to prominence globally by going against common business practices, especially at a time when many companies were downsizing and moving overseas.
 "By the end of 1996 the plant was rebuilt."

-Feuerstein said that he could not have taken another course of action due to his study of the Talmud and the lessons he learned there:
+Feuerstein, a devout Orthodox Jew, said that he could not have taken another course of action due to his study of the Talmud and the lessons he learned there:

-This cost Feuerstein $25,000,000, his CEO position, and a November 2001 filing of chapter 11 bankruptcy.
+This cost Feuerstein $25,000,000 and his CEO position as his family lost control of the company.
+In November 2001, Malden Mills filed for chapter 11 bankruptcy.
 The company achieved solvency again with the help of creditor generosity and government subsidies.
-Malden Mills later garnered some lucrative Department of Defense (DOD) contracts for "smart" products that interweave fiber optic cabling, electronic biosensors, and USB ports into polar fleece fabric.
-Malden Mills was awarded a $16 million DOD contract in 2006.
+Malden Mills later garnered some lucrative Department of Defense (DoD) contracts for "smart" products that interweave fiber optic cabling, electronic biosensors, and USB ports into polar fleece fabric.
+Malden Mills was awarded a $16 million DoD contract in 2006.
 In January 2007, however, Malden Mills filed for bankruptcy again and ended production in July.
 The company's underfunded (by 49%) pension was abandoned due to sale of corporate assets.